 Ms. Killiktee (interpretation): Thank you, Mr. Chairman.
 Thank you for the response.
-The department that you run, what about hamlets, organizations, or associations?
-Have you notified all of them that there is funding available to be asked for?
+In the department that you run, have you notified all hamlets, organizations, or associations that there is funding available to be requested?
 Thank you, Mr. Chairman.

 Hon.
 Joelie Kaernerk (interpretation): Thank you, Mr. Chairman.
-My staff at Culture and Heritage have promoted these through the hamlets, and through websites.
-We let people know that funding is available now, and it will be available next year as well.
-Our department tries to keep everybody informed through paper notices and hamlets, and also online.
+My staff at Culture and Heritage have promoted these through the hamlets and through websites.
+We let people know that funding is available now and it will be available next year as well.
+Our department tries to keep everyone informed through paper notices and the hamlets, as well as online.
 Thank you, Mr. Chairman.

 Ms. Killiktee (interpretation): Thank you, Mr. Chairman.
-What about schools, are they kept fully informed too?
-Especially Inuktitut translators, have they been made available to them as well?
+Are the schools also kept fully informed and, in particular, have Inuktitut translators been made available to them as well?
 This is probably my last question.
 Thank you, Mr. Chairman.